roemeren/gpx2network/README.md

 ## Demo

 The app is deployed on [Render](https://gpx-bike-node-matcher.onrender.com) (heads-up: free-tier hosting makes ZIP processing a bit slow 🐢).
-For a smoother ride, it’s recommended to run it locally.
+For a smoother ride, it’s recommended to run it locally if the ZIP file contains more than 10-20 tracks.

 ## Features